About USC Gould

 - Test scores are valid for two years from the date taken.

-Admission to the on-campus MSL does not require letters of recommendation, nor any LSAT or GRE exam scores.
-Additional application materials may be requested by the Admissions Committee.
-Prior exposure to or experience in law is not required.
+Note: Admission to the MSL does not require letters of recommendation, nor any LSAT or GRE exam scores.
+Additional application materials or an interview may be requested by the Admissions Committee.